igprya/Autolocker/README.md

 4. `recognition_interval` - amount of _seconds_ between each recognition.
 5. `confidence_threshold` - a recognition confidence value after which a face is considered unrecognized.
 Lower values mean higher recognition confidence.
 6. `capturedevide_index` - an index of a capture device.
 Usually `0`.
+7. `logverbosity` - log verbosity level.
+Acceptable values (following levels include preceeding ones): 0 - Silent, 1 - Warnings, 2 - Errors, 3 - Logs, 4 - Debug.
-7. `feedwindow` - boolean switch that specifies if camera feed must be show during program's operation.
+8. `feedwindow` - boolean switch that specifies if camera feed must be show during program's operation.
-8. `preventlockdown` - boolean switch that allows to prevent actual lockdown.
+9. `preventlockdown` - boolean switch that allows to prevent actual lockdown.
 Useful for thershold calibration.
-9. `cascadetemplate_path` - a path to the template consumed by face detector.
+10. `cascadetemplate_path` - a path to the template consumed by face detector.
-10. `authorizedfaces_path` - a path tho the folder with images of authorized users.
+11. `authorizedfaces_path` - a path tho the folder with images of authorized users.

 ## Some topics I've found useful
 1. https://msdn.microsoft.com/en-us/library/ff381399(v=vs.85).aspx